 The reality is that we already have a First Nations Public Service, but we don’t acknowledge it and work to make it effective and credible.

-FNPSS was founded in 2009 because BC First Nations Leadership recognized the need to support BC First Nations build capacity in their administrations.
-Our aim is to assist BC First Nations effectively and efficiently carry out their increasing decision-making powers, whether through greater jurisdiction, increased authority, or overall administration.
+FNPSS was founded in 2009 because BC First Nations Leadership recognized the need to support BC First Nations to build capacity in their administrations.
+Our aim is to assist BC First Nations to effectively and efficiently carry out their increasing decision-making powers, whether through greater jurisdiction, increased authority, or overall administration.